How effective is the morning after pill?

 Things to consider

 Levonorgestrel comes as a tablet, taken once only.
 However, you can take Levonorgestrel again during the same menstrual cycle if you require emergency contraception on another occasion.
 Levonorgestrel should not disrupt any contraception such as the combined pill.
-In contrast, ellaOne can only be taken once during the menstrual cycle and may disrupt your contraception (please note that you should never take Levonorgestrel and ellaOne within the same menstrual cycle as each other).
+In contrast, ellaOne is not recommended o be used more than once in a menstual cycle.
+You should never take Levonorgestrel and ellaOne within the same menstrual cycle as each other.

 Most women experience no side effects after taking Levonorgestrel.
 Should side effects occur, the most common are irregular bleeding, headache, nausea and stomach pain.
 Certain medical conditions make Levonorgestrel unsafe to take.
 If you order through our site, one of our doctors will check that you are eligible beforehand.

-Should you vomit within two hours of taking Levonorgestrel, you will need to take another tablet as soon as possible.
+If you're sick within 3 hours taking Levonorgestrel, you will need to take another tablet as soon as possible.
 If vomiting recurs then your body has probably rejected the treatment.
 You should seek another form of emergency contraception – mostly likely the IUD coil (see below).
-For further information on Levonorgestrel, click here.

 The emergency IUD, or coil